 Fresnel lenses and their hybrids are the most common type of lenses for virtual reality as they are thinner and lighter than normal lenses.
 However, researchers are developing higher-quality lenses that are even more lightweight and flat.

-As it is the case with televisions or smartphones, a higher resolution is best.
+As is the case with televisions or smartphones, a higher resolution is best.
 One of the best resolutions available in 2018 is 4K.

 Standalone VR headsets: technical considerations